-Delaware offers numerous tax benefits to incorporated firms, one of the defining factors of a tax haven.
+Delaware offers numerous tax benefits to incorporated firms, one of the reasons why Delaware Is a tax haven.
 Unlike other states, Delaware does not collect state level taxes such as sales tax, income taxes (for business owners non-resident in Delaware), property tax or value added taxes.
 This allows you to purchase goods and services within the state without incurring sales tax and provide them without incurring value added taxes.
 It also allows you to own property without incurring tax.

 As mentioned earlier, Delaware’s taxes are calculated based on an annual flat rate that is standard for limited liability companies at $300.
 Corporations must pay between $175 and $400 depending on the type of type of corporation, share reporting method and the number of shares.
 The first implication of this flat fee is that it makes it considerably cheaper for firms, especially if they are generating more profit that would be taxed more heavily in other states that are using progressive taxation models instead.
 Secondly, it offers a high degree of certainty for businesses in both calculating and planning their tax obligations.
 This makes tax reporting easier and more accurate, making them less likely to encounter errors in reporting, and also better allows them to plan for further expansion with the taxes that would be incurred in mind.
 Thirdly, Delaware utilizes a pass-through taxation policy which prevents double taxation and reduces the tax burden on business owners.
 Lastly, Delaware does not charge tax on intangible assets.
 This allows you to have holdings of these income generating intangible assets in Delaware, and not incur any royalties on the generated income.